 Toledo

-Commodore Perry Building - The old dance room and old restaurant above the new apartment living areas is said to be haunted by the ghost of a young girl.
+Commodore Perry Building – The old dance room and old restaurant above the new apartment living areas are said to be haunted by the ghost of a young girl.
 She appears on the steps of the room where a piano still sits from years ago.

 Rogers High School - Lights often flicker in the eastern half of the school and cold spots can be felt in the east gym on a regular basis.